 Nacido el 4 de marzo de 1678 en Venice, Italy.
 Fallecido/a el 28 de julio de 1741 en Vienne, Austria.

-The last representative of Baroque, Vivaldi was a child of Venice.
+Antonio Vivaldi is the last representative of Baroque.
 Priest and virtuoso violinist, master of music at the Pietà, a convent for young, orphaned girls, the redheaded composer wrote countless concertos for these young ladies.
 Acclaimed throughout Europe, he composed quickly, proved his virtuosity with his ensemble of musicians and produced his operas in all the theatres in Venice.